rahatmals1/TapswapTasks/README.md

 Tapswap Auto Claim Tasks Script

+## ⚠️Warning
+I am not responsible for your account.
+Please consider the potential risks before using this bot.

 ## How to run
-* Install extension in your browser [Violentmonkey](https://chromewebstore.google.com/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag?hl=be)
+* Install extension in your browser [Violentmonkey](https://chromewebstore.google.com/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag)
 * Import tapswaptasks.js to violentmonkey extension
 * Open tapswap and turn off internet and reload
 * After few seconds view not loaded error